eXist-db/svn2git-rules/README.md

 rsync -av svn.code.sf.net::p/exist/code exist-svn-rsync

+mkdir export

-cd sv2git
+cd export

-./svn-all-fast-export --identity-map ../authors.txt --rules ../svn2git-rule/exist-svn.rules --add-metadata --add-metadata-notes --stats ../exist-svn-rsync
+../svn2git/svn-all-fast-export --identity-map ../authors.txt --rules ../svn2git-rule/exist-svn.rules --add-metadata --add-metadata-notes --stats ../exist-svn-rsync

 Now you need to create an empty repo on GitHub for each repository in exist-svn.rules and then repack and push each repo to GitHub.
 For example to push the converted eXist repo -